markhillard/YRSS/README.md

 ### Callback Function

-As above, you can pass a callback function after the options are decalred.
+As above, you can pass a callback function after the options are declared.
 This function will fire immediately after YQL returns feed data.

 **Format:** `rssfeed(url, options, fn)`